RULES & REGULATIONS - The COMPETITION

 16+ dancers (line) - 5 minutes

-AGE DIVISION CALCULATION - THE COMPETITION
+AGE DIVISION CALCULATION - The COMPETITION

 Soloists: entered based on their age as of January 1st of the competition year.